| Hawks and Doves and War

 there of atrocities.
 Until recently his picture hung next to Jane Fonda’s

 in a Vietnam museum honoring those who helped against the Americans.
+Why the

 inconsistent, almost irrational behavior?
 Why highlight service in a war